"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs

 \subsection{User Action Triggers}

-NES starts by detecting user behaviors that signal an intent to modify code, and actively models diverse interactions to infer intent and predict larger edits.

-In IDEs, user actions are captured in an event-driven manner (e.g., insertions, deletions, cursor movements, and file saves), and predefined action patterns trigger the NES to issue a prediction request.
-For these IDEs, the trigger mechanism is finely tuned to respond to a diverse set of common editing actions that capture the dynamic nature of coding workflows: (1) Text insertions, (2) Text deletions, (3) Text replacements, (4) Auto-indentation, (5) Undo/Redo operations, (6) Empty line insertions, (7) Cursor movements, and (8) Selection changes.
-When these actions occur, they signal to IDEs that the developer may be seeking assistance with code edits, prompting the NES components to generate context-aware suggestions.
-The debouncing strategies implemented in IDEs prevent NES from overwhelming the underlying model with excessive requests during rapid typing or editing sessions.
-By monitoring richer user interactions, NES triggers more often than traditional autocompletion, increasing the chance that LLM-generated code is incorporated into the codebase.
+NES starts by detecting user behaviors that signal an intent to modify code.
+User actions are captured in an event-driven manner, and predefined patterns across eight action types trigger the NES pipeline: (1) text insertions, (2) text deletions, (3) text replacements, (4) auto-indentation, (5) undo/redo operations, (6) empty line insertions, (7) cursor movements, and (8) selection changes.
+Debouncing strategies prevent excessive model queries during rapid editing.
+Because NES monitors a richer and broader set of interactions than traditional autocompletion, it triggers more frequently, increasing the rate at which LLM-generated code enters the codebase.